NucleoidAI/Nucleoid/README.md

 ![Banner](.github/media/banner.gif)

 <p align="center">
-  Reasoning Engine for Neuro-Symbolic AI with Declarative Logic
+  Neuro-Symbolic AI with Logic Graph
 </p>

 <br/>

-D(L)RE is a type of Symbolic AI used for reasoning engine in Neuro-Symbolic AI.
-Nucleoid runtime that tracks given statements in JavaScript syntax and creates relationships between variables, objects, and functions etc. in the logic graph.
-In brief, the runtime translates your business logic to fully working application by managing the JavaScript state as well as storing in the built-in data store, so that your application doesn't require external database or anything else.
+Nucleoid is a declarative, logic-based, contextual runtime for Neuro-Symbolic AI.
+Nucleoid runtime tracks given each statement in JavaScript syntax and dynamically creates relationships between logic and data in a *Logic Graph* as a knowledge base to used in decision-making and problem-solving process.

+- **Adaptive Reasoning:** Combines symbolic logic with contextual information to analyze relationships, draw conclusions and incorporating new information and adjusting its conclusions accordingly.
+- **Logic Graph:** A dynamic knowledge base representation structure that captures relationships between statements and data, facilitating complex deductions and adapting to new information.
+- **Explainability:** The Logic Graph provides a transparent representation of the reasoning process, making it easier to understand how decisions are reached and potential biases are identified.

+Echoing to the idea of “[thinking, fast and slow](https://kahneman.scholar.princeton.edu/publications)”, AI system should provide fast, “intuitive” ideas, and the other, more deliberate, rational decision-making.
+D(L)RE enables both intuitive decisions based on contextual information and deliberate, well-reasoned decisions based on logical deductions.

 [Nucleoid Chat Video](https://github.com/NucleoidAI/Nucleoid/assets/54210920/813c14fe-43f3-445e-91d8-907433d513de)